-610 Langdon St., Madison, WI (608) 265-9992 | uwombuds@mailplus.wisc.edu | ombuds.wisc.edu/
+610 Walnut St., Madison, WI (608) 265-9992 | uwombuds@mailplus.wisc.edu | ombuds.wisc.edu/

-The Dean of Students Office can assist student-employee victims in providing them with information about and assistance in requesting work accommodations.
-Staff in the Dean of Students Office are required to report all known incidents of sexual assault, domestic violence, dating violence and/or stalking to the Title IX Coordinator.
+Office of Student Assistance and Support can assist student-employee victims in providing them with information about and assistance in requesting work accommodations.
+Staff in Office of Student Assistance and Support are required to report all known incidents of sexual assault, domestic violence, dating violence and/or stalking to the Title IX Coordinator.

-500 Lincoln Drive, 70 Bascom Hall, Madison, WI (608) 263-5700 | doso@studentlife.wisc.edu | doso.students.wisc.edu
+500 Lincoln Drive, 70 Bascom Hall, Madison, WI (608) 263-5700 | OSAS@studentaffairs.wisc.edu| osas.students.wisc.edu